TwidgeVR/attprefabulator/README.md

 - ~~Prefabulator movement controls do not currently work using Oculus dashboard.
 I recommend running through SteamVR and using an overlay tool like OVRToolkit or OVRDrop in the meantime.~~ Use the A button on the controller to interact with Prefabulator window controls.
 For some reason using the trigger is not sending a complete 'click' event, but using A button allows the new click+hold behavior and acts more like a real mouseclick.

+- When a Group is selected, the 'look-at' and 'Snap Ground' commands will not work.
+This is WIP.

 ## Usage